aseriesofdarkcaves/head-first-design-patterns/src/main/java/com/asodc/example/simuduck/README.md

 # com.asodc.example.simuduck
 - Inheritance:
-  - abstact superclass
+  - abstract superclass
   - interfaces
 - Composition
-- Polymorphisim
+- Polymorphism
 - Strategy pattern:
   - defines a family of algorithms, encapsulates each one and makes them interchangable.
 Strategy lets the algorithm vary independently from the clients that use it.